 When your pregnancy, labor, or birth experience is plagued by medical negligence, you may be entitled to financial compensation.
 But because childbirth can have its own array of complications that occur naturally and are not preventable, knowing whether you have grounds for a case can be a challenge.

 One example of a birth injury that can present some confusion when you are considering legal action is a subconjunctival hemorrhage.
-Continue reading to learn more about what a subconjunctival hemorrhage is after childbirth and when a birth injury lawyer at Wilt and Thompson, PLLC, could help you sue for such a birth injury.
+Continue reading to learn more about what a subconjunctival hemorrhage is after childbirth and when a birth injury lawyer at Wilt and Associates, PLLC, could help you sue for such a birth injury.

 What Is a Subconjunctival Hemorrhage?

 A subconjunctival hemorrhage occurs when a blood vessel bursts in the white part of a newborn’s eye.
 This is common in traumatic births.

 Subconjunctival hemorrhage most often occurs when pressure is exerted on the newborn during childbirth, either by contractions or force by the healthcare provider delivering the baby.